-Evacuation warning lifted in Santa Barbara County after Hill Fire burns 1,300
+Evacuation warning in Santa Barbara County after Hill Fire burns 1,300

 Wildfire Home Hardening